Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/README.md

    - Install Prob
    - on your terminal type `PROBE_CALIBRATE` printer probe 5 times then stop at 20 mm of the bed at this moment remove your probe
    - paper test: It involves placing a regular piece of "copy machine paper between the printer's bed and nozzle then inspect the printer's nozzle and bed
    - Use the TESTZ command to request the nozzle to move closer to the paper.
-For example, `TESTZ z=-1` to go down `TESTZ z=1`   to go up it is also possible to use `TESTZ Z=+` or `TESTZ Z=-` to "bisect" the last position -that is to move to a position halfway between two positions
+For example, `TESTZ z=-1` to go down `TESTZ z=1`   to go up it is also possible to use `TESTZ Z=+` or `TESTZ Z=-` to "bisect" the last position that is to move to a position halfway between two positions
-   - when you got the right z-offset, run `ACCEPT` then `SAVE_CONFIG` "ACCEPT or ABORT command to quit".
+   - when you got the right z-offset, run `ACCEPT` then `SAVE_CONFIG` "or ABORT command  To stop the calibration procedure".
 ## 2 - DELTA_CALIBRATE
   - Home
   - prob mast be plugin